Scarabol/ColonyDoorsMod/README.md

 # Colony Survival Doors Mod by Scarabol

-## Special thanks to *Xweert123* for creating the woodendoor assets
+## Special thanks to *Xweert123* for creating the woodendoor and doorram assets
 * [Xweert123 on Instagram](https://www.instagram.com/xweert123)
 * [Xweert123 on Youtube](https://www.youtube.com/user/xweert711)